Laydown Modes

 Procedure - L

-Setup for the Laydown attack requires the bombing table target range and altitude above target to be entered on the WRCS panel.
+Setup for the Laydown attack requires two inputs to be entered on the WRCS panel:

 The AWRU and WRCS Release Advance settings should be entered as desired, and the Weapon Select Knob placed in BOMBS or RKTS & DISP (for dispensers like CBU-1 and CBU-2 only).